lamdangpham/ASIC--An_ASIC-Based_Multilayer_Perceptron_Network_Applied_for_Real_time_Speech_Recognition_SOPC/README.md

 Section '02_Codes' contains code lines for the system mentioned in Paper_01.
 This system consits Feature Extraction (Mel-Frequency Ceptral Coefficients) and Classifier (Multi-layer perceptron - MLP Model).

-+ MFCC is implemented by Software (both Matlab and C).
-Matlab version is for training process on computer, and C version is for recognition on DE2 Kit (Altera).
+  + MFCC feature is implemented by Software (both Matlab and C).
+Matlab version is for training process on computer, and C version is for SOPC system loading on DE2 Kit (Altera).

-+ MLP model is implemented by Verilog HDL.
-The Paper_02 shows how to implement one neural node by Verilog HDL that is integrated in MLP
+  + MLP classifier model is implemented by Verilog HDL.
+The 'Paper_02' shows how to implement one neural node by Verilog HDL that is integrated in MLP.